CodeWithDennis/filament-tests/README.md

 ````

 ### Generated Tests
-Tests will only be generated if they can actually be used.
-For example, if the resource doesn't have any sortable columns, then the tests for sorting won't be generated.
+Tests are generated on demand and are tailored to the component that you're generating tests for.
+For example, if the resource component doesn't have any sortable columns, then the tests for sorting
+won't be generated.

-In these examples, we'll assume that we have a `Blog` model and a `BlogResource` resource that have the following columns:
+In these examples, we'll assume that we have a `BlogResource` resource with the following columns:
 - id
 - name